psevestre/openid-fapi/Financial_API_WD_002.md

 #### 5.2.2 Authorization server

-The authorization server shall support the provisions specified in clause 5.2.2 of Financial-grade API - Part 1: Baseline Security Profile, with the exception that section 5.2.2.7 (enforcement of [RFC7636]) is not required.
+The authorization server shall support the provisions specified in clause 5.2.2 of Financial-grade API Security Profile 1.0 - Part 1: Baseline, with the exception that section 5.2.2.7 (enforcement of [RFC7636]) is not required.

 In addition, the authorization server